Audition requirements

 Clarinet

-• The exposition from movement 1 of the Mozart Clarinet Concerto K. 622 AND two contrasting movements from any works demonstrating your highest level of performance.
+• Please prepare the exposition from movement 1 of Mozart's Clarinet Concerto K. 622 AND two contrasting movements from any works demonstrating your highest level of performance.

 Oboe

-• Applicants for Graduate study on the oboe should select a varied program of lyrical and technical works from oboe repertoire that would be appropriate for a graduating recital at the Bachelor of Music level.
+• Select a varied program of lyrical and technical works from oboe repertoire that would be appropriate for a graduating recital at the Bachelor of Music level.

 Saxophone

-• MMus auditions should include at least three major works from the applicant’s fourth year of undergraduate study.
+• Auditions should include at least three major works from the applicant’s fourth year of undergraduate study.

-• Applicants for Graduate study should select lyrical and technical passages from solo repertoire that would be appropriate for a graduating recital at the Bachelor of Music level.
+• Applicants should select lyrical and technical passages from solo repertoire that would be appropriate for a graduating recital at the Bachelor of Music level.

 • The inclusion of some passages with piano accompaniment is desirable.